Friday, September 26, 2025

 The dulcimer is crafted from a seasoned combination of maple and rosewood, with well-worn strings that tell the story of every road it has traveled.
 As he plays it, the instrument sounds like the rhythm of a journey and the clatter of a long road.
 Mon is convinced he found three decent instruments.
 Conversing with Yevgen, Mon exchanges tales, and Mon tells him he’s always seeking knowledge.
 Handing one of the students the lute, Mon encourages her to play it.
 Using his bardic inspiration, Mon helps the girl’s performance, and she ends up playing better than he did.
 The girl immediately drops the lute, but Mon catches it before it hits the ground.
 The girl’s face betrays her fear that she’s been possessed, as she knows there is no way she’s naturally this good a musician.
 Mon purchases the lute and offers it to the girl, telling her that her performance was inspiring, but she was not possessed; instead, he thinks his earlier playing might have inspired her.
 He also purchases the pan flute and the dulcimer.

-Following the meeting, a tasty dinner is served by Hennadii, the proprietor.
-Ioulia, one of the second crew’s musicians, is playing music in the dining room, and many times she stops and jots down notations on her score.
+Following the meeting, Hennadii, the proprietor, serves a tasty dinner.
+Ioulia, one of the second crew’s musicians, is playing in the dining room, and she often stops to jot down notations in her score.
 Marigold, who is interested in finding semi-precious shops, queries Hennadii, and after a moment or two, he mentions the Golden Griffon, located uptown near the road heading down to St. Boris, and the Sezjan Sparkle, situated in the wholesale district of St. Boris.
 The Golden Griffon is renowned for its intricate, mythical beast designs and high-end pieces, which are favored by the nobility.
 The Sezjan Sparkle is a more modern shop that specializes in the wholesale of precious and semi-precious stones, while also offering cutting and setting gem services.
 Its works are popular with the city’s burgeoning merchant class.

 After dinner, Marigold convinces Mon to come with her to visit the two shops.
 There’s still an hour of daylight, and the streets are safe enough at night with the constant patrols, so she’s not too concerned about their safety.